No limits for Lumberjacks

 We’re proud that so many of our graduates continue to give back to the college – it’s one more thing that makes the Rusche College of Business such a unique place.
 Want to connect with Rusche College of Business alumni?
 No problem.
 Want to attend a guest lecture or participate in a one-on-one mock interview with a recent Rusche College of Business graduate who has real-world experience?
 We’ll make it happen.

 With more than $500,000 in annual scholarships available to Rusche College of Business students, we can help offset the cost of a valuable education even more.
-Search all SFA scholarships using our Scholarship Search Engine, or explore the short list below:
+Search all SFA scholarships using our Scholarship Search Engine.

 Applying to Rusche College of Business